peadargrant/data_architecture/pgdip_test/pgdip_test_spec.md

 The test will be available automatically on Moodle at 18:00.

-You can download the question PDF from Moodle at that time.
+You can download the question PDF and supporting files from Moodle at that time.

 It is designed for a 2 hour time window.